fioprotocol/fio.chronicle/README.md

 ### Build Instructions

+#### Build
-Minimum requirements: Cmake 3.11, Boost 1.67, GCC 8.3.0.
+Minimum requirements: Boost 1.80, Cmake 3.11, Clang 11.0.1, GCC 8.3.0, LLVM 7.1.0

-The pinned build script will produce a Debian package and a binary archive.
+Dependencies:
+Boost version 1.80.0, Clang version 11.0.1, and LLVM, version 7.1.0 are all dependencies of fio.chronicle.
+The build script will automatically check for these versions in the provided direction and, if not found, will download, build and install them.
+This will take approximately 30 minutes, depending on the performance of your build system.

+The build and install scripts are located in ./scripts directory.
+The build script takes one argument, the directory where to find or install the build products; boost, clang, and llvm.
+This could be anywhere writable by the ubuntu user, however, '/opt' is recommended.
+Note that any future builds, if given the same directory location, will reuse the build products.

+To build fio.chronicle, execute the following command; `./scripts/build.sh /opt`

+This will install any required OS dependencies, build and install the build products boost, clang and llvm if needed, create the build directory and build fio.chronicle

+#### Install
+To install fio.chronicle, execute the following command; `./scripts/install.sh`

+#### Local Build and Install
-See the [FIO.Chronicle Install](https://github.com/fioprotocol/fio.chronicle/blob/develop/docs/install-local.md) document to install and deploy fio.chronicle
+See [FIO.Chronicle Local Install](https://github.com/fioprotocol/fio.chronicle/blob/develop/docs/install-local.md) document to install and deploy fio.chronicle locally.

 ### Nodeos Configuration

-In order for Chronicle to function properly, both `trace-history` and `chain-state-history` need to be enabled.
-Also if contract console output needs to be present in Chronicle output, `trace-history-debug-mode` needs to be enabled too.
+In order for Chronicle to function properly, both `trace-history` and `chain-state-history` should be enabled.
+Also if contract console output needs to be present in Chronicle output, `trace-history-debug-mode` should be enabled too.
 The state history endpoint address and port needs to be reachable from the host where Chronicle receiver is running.

 Example `config.ini` for `nodeos`: